vladertel/tg_dj/README.md

 1) Interact at least once with Telegram or Discord
 2) Open the `dj_brain.db`
 3) Edit the user.superuser field
+Later on you have access to admin menus in telegram

 ## Launching